 Often, the results are good.
-The discrepancies observed between the EUROMOD and external sources numbers can be partially explained by seven main factors: i) persons living in collective households are present in external sources and not in EUROMOD, ii) the definition of some income components may differ slightly from one source to another, iii) for some components, we had to hypothesise concerning the share of resident recipients and the % expenditure/revenue concerning specifically residents, iv) income variables in external administrative sources are sometimes indirectly derived from social contributions rather than directly registered/observed as in SLC data, v) a few income components are not well understood during the survey, vi) we hypothesize full take-up of several simulated benefits in EUROMOD Luxembourg (which is especially significant for social assistance) and vii) a few employer health social contributions are involving payments to the so-called "Mutualité des Employeurs" for which no acceptable external source has been gathered yet by the EUROMOD national team.
+The discrepancies observed between the EUROMOD and external sources numbers can be partially explained by seven main factors: i) persons living in collective households are present in external sources and not in EUROMOD, ii) the definition of some income components may differ slightly from one source to another, iii) for some components, we had to hypothesise concerning the share of resident recipients and the % expenditure/revenue concerning specifically residents, iv) income variables in external administrative sources are sometimes indirectly derived from social contributions rather than directly registered/observed as in SLC data, v) a few income components are not well understood during the survey, vi) we hypothesize full take-up of several simulated benefits in EUROMOD Luxembourg (which is especially significant for social assistance) and vii) households with at least one international civil servant have been dropped from the PSELL3/EU-SILC dataset before the simulation (Section 3.3).